-How and when can I submit candidate measures for the 2024 Pre-Rulemaking cycle?
+How and when can I submit candidate measures for the 2025 Pre-Rulemaking cycle?
 The CMS Measures Under Consideration Entry/Review Information Tool (CMS MERIT) is the web-based data collection portal that allows measure developers to submit their clinical quality measures for consideration by CMS.
-The submission period for new candidate measure submissions will open on January 31, 2024.
+The submission period for new candidate measures opens annually in late January/early February.

 What is the deadline to submit candidate measures through CMS MERIT?
-All measures must be completed and submitted by 8:00PM ET on Friday, May 10, 2024.
+All measures must be completed and submitted by 8:00PM ET on Thursday, May 1, 2025.
 This includes submission of testing information and, if applicable, required Merit-based Incentive Payment System (MIPS) documentation.